-- Technical support was provided to New Caledonia on the content and layout of coconut rhinoceros beetle awareness materials.
-The materials were completed and delivered. - An assessment of the seed production programme in Sigatoka and Legalega Research Station, Fiji, with targeted support collated to strengthen the seed unit, can also benefit the whole region, including New Caledonia. - LRD has developed models for crop variety development and seed production, dissemination of seeds and planting material, and Quality Declared Seeds/Quality Declared Planting Materials for sustainable seed systems in the Pacific that benefitted New Caledonia. - An economic analysis of growing capsicum and tomato in the off season under a protected cropping system showed higher returns compared with field growing.
+- An assessment of the seed production programme in Sigatoka and Legalega Research Station, Fiji, with targeted support collated to strengthen the seed unit can also benefit the whole region, including Solomon Islands. - LRD has developed models for crop variety development and seed production, dissemination of seeds and planting material, and Quality Declared Seeds/Quality Declared Planting Materials for sustainable seed systems in the Pacific that benefitted Solomon Islands. - An economic analysis of growing capsicum and tomato in the off season under a protected cropping system showed higher returns compared with field growing.
 The results provide an important decision tool for governments and farmers.
 Economic analysis of protected cropping is being incorporated in a new manual currently being finalised. - The design of the coconut rhinoceros beetle (CRB) database was finalised.
-The database is now operational, with data entered using the KoBo Toolbox. - The Plant Health Team, in partnership with country plant doctors, collated and analysed plant health clinic (PHC) data and results collected via WhatsApp.
-PHC results are compiled to support mapping of pests and disease trends and distributions in selected localities and data will be incorporated in the pest database.
+The database is now operational, with Solomon Islands entering data using the KoBo Toolbox.
+KoBo Toolbox technology was instrumental in obtaining data from the Solomon Islands CRB clean-up campaign two years after the inception of the project. - CRB lures and fall armyworm traps/lures were distributed to Solomon Islands and ongoing technical support was provided for the Solomon Islands CRB clean-up campaign, along with support for community engagement. - The coconut rhinoceros beetle (CRB) training manual was finalised and published to guide regional efforts in combating CRB. - The Plant Health Team, in partnership with country plant doctors, collated and analysed plant health clinic (PHC) data and results collected via WhatsApp in Solomon Islands.